mgcapiendo/portfolio/README.md

 # Portfolio Website

-A creative portfolio website built with Next.js, showcasing my work and skills.
+[OLD] A creative portfolio website built with Next.js, showcasing my work and skills.

 ## Credits and Acknowledgments